cilium/cilium/Documentation/gettingstarted/encryption.rst

           secret:
             secretName: cilium-ipsec-keys

-If direct routing is being used an additional argument to identify the network facing interface is needed.
+If direct routing is being used an additional argument can be used to identify the network facing interface.
+If no interface is specified the default route link is chosen by inspecting the routing tables.
+This will work in many cases but depending on routing rules users may need to specify the encryption interface as follows.

 .. parsed-literal::
   --encrypt-interface=ethX